bitgrin/bitgrin/doc/stratum.md

-# Grin Stratum RPC Protocol
+# BitGrin Stratum RPC Protocol

-This document describes the current Stratum RPC protocol implemented in Grin.
+This document describes the current Stratum RPC protocol implemented in BitGrin.

 ## Table of Contents